Instructions for adding, filtering, and modifying metadata in the app UI.

-Metadata is non-annotation information about the asset to be labeled.
-You can use metadata to search and filter across your data rows in Labelbox.
+Metadata is non-annotation information about an asset.
+You can use metadata to search and filter your data rows in Labelbox.
+The metadata schema lives at the organization level.
+This allows you to apply the same metadata fields across multiple datasets.

 There are two types of metadata: reserved fields (user cannot change) and custom (user-defined) fields.